Commercium

-A commercium is a traditional academic feast known at universities in most Central and Northern European countries.
+A commercium (plural commercia) is a traditional academic feast known at universities in most Central and Northern European countries.
 In German it is called a Kommers or Commers.
 Today it is still organised by student fraternities in Germanic and Baltic countries, as well as Poland.

 At a commercium, tables are often placed in the form of a U or a W, and the participants drink beer and sing commercium songs.
 There are strict and traditional rules that govern this occasion but it may also integrate theatrical and musical aspects.
 A commercium is the more formal form of the tableround, called Kneipe in German.